Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

 Under normal operating conditions the cell is set so that it has no effect and it becomes invisible.
 However when the device is set to test mode, it permits a serial data stream (test vector) to be passed from one shift register latch cell to the next.
 Boundary-scan cells in a device can capture data from integrated circuit line, or force data onto them.
 In this way a test system that can input a data stream to the shift register chain can set up states on the board, and also monitor data.
 By setting up one serial data stream, latching this into place, and then monitor the returning data stream, it is possible to gain access to the circuits on the board and check that a returning data stream is what is expected.
 If it is, then the test can pass, but if not the boundary scan system has detected and problem that can be further investigated.

-There are a number of boundary scan, IEEE 1149 control and data lines.
-There lines known as TCK, TMS and the optional TRST line are connected in parallel to the chips in the boundary scan chain.
+There are a number of JTAG control and data lines that form the test access port, TAP.
+These lines known as TCK, TMS and the optional TRST line are connected in parallel to the chips in the boundary scan chain.
 Connections designated TDI (input) and TDO (output) are daisy chained together to provide a path around the boundary scan chips for the data.
 Data is sent into the TDI of the first chip, and then TDO from the first chip is connected to TDI of the next and so forth.
 Finally the data is taken from the TDO of the last IC in the daisy chain.

 • TAP Test Access Port - The pins associated with the test access controller.